thecodingmachine/tdbm/doc/comparison_with_doctrine.md

 ## Model based vs object based ORM

 In TDBM, you start writing your database model, then TDBM generates beans (= entities) and DAOs (= repositories) for you.
-In Doctrine, instead, you start writing your classes and the database model is created from the PHP code.
+In Doctrine, instead, you start writing your classes and the database model is created from the PHP code (to be 100% accurate, Doctrine relies on a mapping between your objects and your database, but most of the users out there use the Doctrine annotations for writing this "mapping", hence the PHP code first approach).

 TDBM approach is best for simpler apps with a relatively simple database model.
 It is obviously simpler to use when you are migrating an application with an existing database to TDBM.